Mercedes-Benz EQS review: Ultra-modern luxury saloon with 481 mile range

 The Mercedes-Benz EQS comes with two sizes of battery.
 The EQS 350 has a 90.6kWh battery, and if that substantial size is not big enough, the EQS 450+ has a 107.8kWh capacity.

 This means headline-grabbing range figures.
-The Mercedes-Benz EQS 350 has a range of up to 409 miles, and the EQS 450+ has an amazing range of up to 481 miles.
+The Mercedes-Benz EQS 350 has a range of up to 409 miles, and the EQS 450+ has an impressive range of up to 481 miles.
 Both have fast 200kW DC rapid charging, so they can go from 10 to 80 per cent charge in just over half an hour.

 The Mercedes-Benz EQS 350 has a rear-wheel-drive electric motor that produces 292PS, for 0-62mph performance in 6.7 seconds.
 The EQS 450+ is also rear-wheel drive, and its 360PS gives 0-62mph in 6.2 seconds.
 Both figures are swift, but a BMW i7 and Porsche Taycan are much faster.
 The Mercedes-AMG EQS 53 4Matic+ is the really potent one.
 With two motors and all-wheel drive, it produces 658PS for 0-62mph in 3.8 seconds.